miroshkin/chrome-extension-grasshopper/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 🐛 Bug Reports

-If you encounter any issues, please report them on the GitHub issues page with:
-- Chrome version
-- Extension version
-- Steps to reproduce
-- Expected vs actual behavior

----

 **Made by Anton Miroshkin with 💚 and Bootstrap 5.3.6** 🦗